There are now 3 possible online modes for units:

-- Students are able to (1) explain the basic theory behind the FE and FV method; (2) identify whether a problem can be solved using the FE analysis; (3) discuss the benefits and limitations of the FE method; (4) use commercial software codes in order to generate mesh for a range of applications and debug the obtained solutions; (5) interpret and evaluate results for a FE/FV analysis; (6) review the latest advances in the FE/FV analysis and its applications, benefits and limitations; (7) work effectively in a diverse team to achieve professional outcomes; and (8) communicate effectively through concise written technical reports, using discourse conventions relevant to the discipline.
+Students are able to (1) explain the basic theory behind the FEM; (2) identify whether a problem can be solved using the FEM; (3) use commercial software codes to build, constrain, mesh, run and debug FEM solutions for a range of applications; (4) critically evaluate the results of FEM calculations; (5) review the latest advances in the FEM and its applications, benefits and limitations; (6) work effectively in a diverse team to achieve professional outcomes; and (7) communicate effectively through concise written technical reports, using discourse conventions relevant to the discipline.

-- Typically this unit is assessed in the following ways: (1) in-class assessment; (2) group project and assignment; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) online assessment; (2) group assignment; and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)